zewalldev/yat/README.md

 post_request_todo
 ```
 and the task key **my-task**  will be passed to these scripts as the first argument `$1`.
-An example for supporting git flow can be found in [git flow hooks](.yat/conf/hooks/)
+The example for supporting git flow can be found in [git flow hooks](.yat/conf/hooks/)